Kristina01111000/Drws_site/README.md

 peepso can't get the join email list here section on the sign up If not, remove the email sign up from the join page Add the email list to the are you sure page, to get the scorecard

+removed teh sign up to email list from the join page